Room SVC 212-10, Capitol Visitor Center

-Join EPPC, conservative advocates and opponents of paid family leave, and policymakers working on this issue for a conversation about the idea’s philosophical and practical implications.
-A half-day event, consisting of two panels and a keynote speaker, will ask whether conservative principles will support such an idea and, if so, what alternatives might be pursued to create an effective, yet limited, program.
+On July 23, 2019, EPPC convened conservative advocates and opponents of paid family leave, and policymakers working on this issue, for a conversation about the idea’s philosophical and practical implications.
+This half-day event, consisting of two panels, asked whether conservative principles will support such an idea and, if so, what alternatives might be pursued to create an effective, yet limited, program.

 Debate: Conservatism and PFL Compatible?

 Research Fellow, The Heritage Foundation

 Senior Fellow, Independent Women’s Forum

 PFL Plan Tradeoffs: Drafting A Workable Blueprint

 Policy Advisor, office of U.S. Sen. Marco Rubio

 Legislative Director, office of U.S. Sen. Joni Ernst